Samsung and Apple gain ground on Chinese brands in global ?smartphone? market

-Samsung e Apple ganham terreno às marcas chinesas no mercado global de ?smartphones?
+Samsung e Apple ganham terreno às marcas chinesas no mercado global de ‘smartphones’

-According to the Spanish daily ?El Economista? quoted by the newspaper Económico, the decrease in sales volume, globally, was even more pronounced in the fourth quarter, around 18.3%, in what is considered the most important period of the year in the sector, because it includes the Christmas and black Friday festivities.
+According to the Spanish daily "El Economista", quoted by the newspaper Económico, the decrease in global sales volume was even more marked in the fourth quarter, in the order of 18.3%, in what is considered the most important period of the year in the sector, as it includes the Christmas and Black Friday festivities.

-In the opposite direction were Xiaomi, Oppo and Vivo, at 12.7%, 8.6% and 8.2%, respectively, following drops in the order of 2.7, 1.2 and 1.4 p.p., respectively
+In the opposite direction were Xiaomi, Oppo and Vivo, at 12.7%, 8.6% and 8.2%, respectively, following falls of 2.7, 1.2 and 1.4 p.p., respectively

 Share this article